Genusbiz/docs/developers/installation-and-configuration/configure-and-maintain-genus-server/genus-server-configuration/options.md

 This setting applies to Genus desktop clients and other clients that indicates, using the standard HTTP "Accept-Encoding" header. that they accept compressed response data.

-<span style="FONT-STYLE: italic">Default value: On
+_Default value: On_

 **SSL Offloading is used in front of the application server tier**

 Indicates that an SSL Offloader is used in front of the application server tier.
-By selecting this option Genus Desktop and Genus Apps will connect to Genus Services over HTTPS, but Genus Services will not redirect HTTP requests to HTTPS as it presumes that the SSL Offloader will guarrantee that the HTTPS communication is terminated on the SSL Offloader.
+By selecting this option Genus Desktop and Genus Apps will connect to Genus Services over HTTPS, but Genus Services will not redirect HTTP requests to HTTPS as it presumes that the SSL Offloader will guarantee that the HTTPS communication is terminated on the SSL Offloader.
 Please make sure that the SSL Offloader is configured to redirect all HTTP requests to HTTPS.
 Clients running iOS 9.x or later require either this option activated, or the **Redirect to secure Connection** option activated.

-<span style="FONT-STYLE: italic">Default value: Off
+_Default value: Off_

 **Provide Secure Genus Links**

 If selected, Genus Services and Genus Apps will use HTTPS when communicating with Genus Services.
-However, this requires that an HTTPS endpoint is available, by using SSL Offloading (see above) or that an HTTPS endpoint has been added to the Genus Services Web Site using the Internet Information

-Server (IIS) Manager.
+However, this requires that an HTTPS endpoint is available, by using SSL Offloading (see above) or that an HTTPS endpoint has been added to the Genus Services Web Site using the Internet Information Server (IIS) Manager.

-<span style="FONT-STYLE: italic">Default value: On
+_Default value: On_

 **Redirect to Secure Connection**

 Ensures that all HTTP requests to Genus Server are rejected or redirected to HTTPS, if available. **IMPORTANT**: An HTTPS endpoint has to be added to the Genus Server Web Site using the Internet Information Server (IIS) Manager to make this work.
 If an HTTPS endpoint is not available the communication will automatically fall back to unsecured HTTP communication. **We strongly discourage this**.
 Clients running iOS 9.x or later require either this option activated, or the **SSL Offloading is used in front of the application server tier** option activated.

-<span style="FONT-STYLE: italic">Default value: On
+_Default value: On_

 **Agent Service Threads**

 Increasing this number will increase the agent execution throughput, but may also consume CPU and memory by the same factor.
 Setting this number too high, may actually end up hurting your performance, because your server(s) may get overloaded, and also affect Genus Desktop Services, Genus Services or other services.
 Since your ideal number of Agent Service Threads is highly dependent on your application model and your server configuration, we cannot give any specific recommendations.
 We recommend you to test the performance in your test environment before applying any changes to your production environment.

-<span style="FONT-STYLE: italic">Default value: 1
+_Default value: 1_

 **Redirect Internet Host Name**